|Graduate Student Profile

-Bess Krietemeyer is a Ph.D.
-Candidate in Architectural Sciences at The Center for Architecture Science and Ecology (CASE) at Rensselaer.
-Her dissertation focuses on an experimental design framework for the technical transfer of emerging display technologies to building envelope applications.
-Bess is developing new methodologies for deploying these information rich patterning techniques into dynamic solar responsive building envelopes.
+Bess is now an Assistant Professor in the School of Architecture at Syracuse University.
+Her PhD. dissertation focused on an experimental design framework for the technical transfer of emerging display technologies to building envelope applications and she is currently developing new methodologies for deploying these information rich patterning techniques into dynamic solar responsive building envelopes.
 She has co-taught technical and design studios focusing on the integration of environmental data feedback loops into design processes.
 Bess is a HASS Fellow and has published and presented this research area in several forums, including a major installation at the Hendershot Gallery in Manhattan, as well as for several peer reviews including SPIE (International Society for Optics and Photonics), the international journal Interiors, ACSA and ACADIA.

 What made you decide to attend Rensselaer?

 Prior to my entrance into the Rensselaer Graduate Program in Built Ecologies, I spent two years of professional work in New York City at Lubrano Ciavarra Architects.
 In my role as a Design Associate, I developed critical communication and management skills through commercial and residential urban projects, balancing client needs while coordinating between manufacturers, engineers and designers.
 Most importantly, my professional involvement in a US Department of Housing and Urban Development (HUD) project in East Harlem, New York, provided first-hand exposure to the challenges and frustrations of designing affordable housing because very little consideration is given to the different needs of its inhabitants.
 Financial constraints and concerns with maintenance made designing energy-efficient living spaces of variable environmental quality nearly impossible.
 Through my design experience on this HUD project, I recognized the urgency for sustainable building technologies that can address the variable needs of a diverse range of people.